HSBC settles with investor over Madoff loss

-The London-based bank said it had settled its dispute with Kalix Fund, which was suing the bank in Dublin for $35.6 million (22.4 million pounds).
+The London-based bank said it had settled its dispute with Kalix Fund, which was suing the bank in Dublin for $35.6 million.

 "HSBC confirms that it has reached an amicable settlement with Kalix Fund Limited, subject to obtaining any necessary approvals," the bank said in an emailed statement on Monday, without disclosing terms.